MichaelCWalsh7/Milestone-Project-2/README.md

          of the game.
         2. As a First Time Visitor, I want to be able to easily navigate through the site, find and interact with the content available.
-        3. As a First Time Visitor, I want to be play the game with minimal effort.
+        3. As a First Time Visitor, I want to play the game quickly, and with minimal effort.
         4. As a First Time Visitor, I want to be able to easily tell if I have succeeded or failed at the goal of the game.
         5. As a First Time Visitor, I want to be able to adjust or mute the volume of the game as I so choose.
         6. As a First Time Visitor, I want to control exactly when the game/timer starts so I'm not unduly thrust into a game